AdrienWohrer/diff-icp/README.md

 - Registration functions are **diffeomorphic mappings**, following the *large deviation diffeomorphic metric mapping* (LDDMM) framework.
 - Variations of the same algorithm can be used to register either:
   - One point set on a second point set (the classic ICP problem).
-  - Multiple points sets to a common Gaussian Mixture Model which is inferred from the data.
+  - Multiple point sets to a common Gaussian Mixture Model which is inferred from the data.
   In the medical imaging literature, this is sometimes called *groupwise ICP*, and its result is an example of *statistical atlas*.
 - The optimization problem to be solved is formulated as a classic Bayesian probabilistic inference, with a *prior* term implementing smoothness constraints on the registration mappings.
 - The algorithm is documented in : *A. Wohrer*, **Diffeomorphic ICP registration for single and multiple point sets**, *Geometric Science of Information 2023* (proceedings)

 ### Implementation

 - Written in Python
 - Runs on CPU (default) or Nvidia GPU (if available), allowing for 10 to 100-fold speed gains
 - Point sets and various operations on them are implemented with the **Torch** library
 - Fast and robust kernel computations are implemented thanks to the **KeOps** library

 ### Dependencies

 Aside from the classics (scipy, numpy, matplotlib), Python modules **torch** and **pykeops** should be installed (e.g., with pip).

 ### Contents